Understanding the Georgian Business Visa Landscape

 Challenge 3: Residency Permit Timing Issues

 The Solution: Strategic timing matters.
-If your UAE residence visa has less than 8 months remaining:
+Your UAE residence permit must be valid on both your entry into and exit from Georgia.
+If your UAE residence visa has less than 12 months remaining validity:

 - Option C: Provide written explanation with proof of UAE visa renewal in process